 Yes.
-Although Coinbase cannot provide legal or tax advice, the U.S. Internal Revenue Service has released guidelines for how to report and pay taxes relating to digital currency activity.
-You can read them on the official IRS.gov website here: http://www.irs.gov/pub/irs-drop/n-14-21.pdf.
+Although Coinbase cannot provide legal or tax advice, the U.S. Internal Revenue Service has released guidelines for how to report and pay taxes relating to virtual currency activity.
+You can read the guidelines from the official IRS.gov website here: http://www.irs.gov/pub/irs-drop/n-14-21.pdf.

-We remind all our customers, both US and international, that you have a responsibility to self-report and pay taxes on all taxable gains.
+We remind all our customers, that you have a responsibility to self-report and pay taxes on all taxable gains.
 Please consult with your accountant or tax advisor to ensure that you file and pay taxes correctly.

 You should refer to your account transaction history for records to compute your gains and losses over a given period.
-As a convenience to our customers, Coinbase also provides a Cost Basis for Taxes report (in beta) which will help with filing your taxes.
+As a convenience to our customers, Coinbase also has launched a new report, a Cost Basis for Taxes report (in beta), which will help with filing your taxes.

-We use a FIFO (first in first out) method for this report.
-Transactions sending into or out of your Coinbase wallet are treated as buys or sells at the current market price in this report.
-However, you should keep your own records for best results and update the report accordingly.
-For example, if you transfer funds offsite to a desktop wallet, and then back again, you would not count this as a sale of digital currency.
+Only purchases and sales of virtual currency are captured on this report.
+Transactions sending virtual currency into or out of your Coinbase wallet are not captured in this report.
+As such, you should keep your own records virtual currency offsite to a desktop wallet, and then back again, you would not count this as a sale of virtual currency.